cesardinogueira/trybe-exercises/Fundamentals_of_Web_Development/Topic_2:Git_Github_&_Internet/Answers/README.md

 4. In the file *skills.txt* , add two more skills that you will develope at Trybe at the end of the file content.

-    - Use *git add file-name.extension*;
-    - You can add all files that was modified using git add . , but avoid do that with commit that has a lot of files so you don't add any changes by mistake;
-    - Now a *git commit -m "message"*;
-    - A good practice is to always resume what your commit is changing, like, *git commit -m "Add two new skills"*;
-    - Avoid to make many changes in a single commit.
-Do that so you can detect easily where a error in the code was submited;
-    - And for last, *git push -u origin trybe-skills-changes*;

 ```sh
 cat >> skills.txt
 Bootstrep